Reuven Helman

 Reuven Helman (ראובן הלמן; 1927 – July 11, 2013) was a former Maccabiah Olympian recognized as a weightlifting champion, distinguished athlete in Track and Field, the Decathlon and for his career as an athletic instructor.
 He competed in shot-put and javelin.
 Helman came in second in 1957 in the International Maccabiah Games in Tel Aviv, and had also competed in 1953.

 Personal life

 Helman became an adherent of the Chabad Lubavitch Movement after visiting its spiritual head, Rabbi Menachem M. Schnerson.
 He attributed his strength to kosher eating, clean living and exercise.

 Military service

-Helman fought in Israeli's 1948 war of independence and was dubbed the “human cannon” for his ability to fling grenades over 75 meters when army supplies were short.
-He also received a war medal for his service in World War II.
+Helman enlisted in the British Army during World War II and served in the Jewish Brigade.
+He received a War Medal for his service.
+He subsequently served in the Israel Defense Forces.
+Helman fought in the 1948 Arab–Israeli War and was dubbed the “human cannon” for his ability to fling grenades over 75 meters when army supplies were short.
+He also fought in the Six-Day War and Yom Kippur War.